leekampat/NP1/README.md

 # NP1
-This is my first repositry
+This is my first repository
+Author -Kamlesh Kumar